 Status: This initiative outside of the scope of the Market Design effort.

-Default Charge-Back Mechanism (I)
+Default Charge-Back Mechanism

 The current ISO tariff has a charge-back mechanism that mutualises market participant credit defaults amongst only those market participants considered to be creditors.
 All other ISO’s mutualise credit defaults against all market participants based on the absolute volume or notional value of a market participant’s purchase and sale transactions over the billing cycle.
 The ISO should update their tariff to mutualise credit defaults amongst all market participants.